Brazoria County, Texas 77584 832-569-4246 - Call for an appointment!

-Pearland - located in historic Brazoria County - is one of the fastest growing cities in Texas, positioned on a growth curve that extends well into the 21st century, fueled by an enviable location.
-However, Pearland's history goes far beyond the initial founding date.
+Pearland, located in historic Brazoria County, is one of the fastest growing cities in Texas, positioned on a growth curve that extends well into the 21st century and fueled by an enviable location.
+However Pearland's history goes far beyond the initial founding date.
 Native Indian inhabitants hosted their first European visitors in 1528.
-Such famous names as Cabeza de Vaca, La Salle, and Stephen F. Austin leap out from this tumultuous chapter in Texas' colorful history that traces the area's development to present-day Pearland.
+Such famous names as Cabeza de Vaca, La Salle, and Stephen F. Austin leapt out from this tumultuous chapter in Texas' colorful history that traces the area's development to present-day Pearland.

 In 1892, William Zychlinski bought 2,560 prime acres of land surrounding the Mark Belt outpost along the Gulf, Colorado and Santa Fe rail line.
-Zychlinski platted out the original town site in 1894, and named east-west streets Walnut, Pear, Broadway, Jasmine, Plum, and Orange.
-The north-south streets were named Austin, Pearland, San Antonio, Washington, Texas, Sacramento, Main, Houston, Grand, Park, and Galveston.
+Zychlinski platted out the original town site in 1894 and named East-West streets Walnut, Pear, Broadway, Jasmine, Plum, and Orange.
+The North-South streets were named Austin, Pearland, San Antonio, Washington, Texas, Sacramento, Main, Houston, Grand, Park, and Galveston.
 A year later, the Southern Homestead Company took over the promotion of Pearland to people in the farm-belt states.
-The area was promothe intersection of what is now Main and Broadway.
-Basic businesses such as a hardware store, general store, lumber yard, printing office, and a hotel served the needs of the community.
+The area was the prominent intersection of what is now Main and Broadway.
+Basic businesses, such as a hardware store, general store, lumber yard, printing office, and a hotel, served the needs of the community.
 A four-room wooden schoolhouse and the railroad depot also graced this burgeoning village.

 In 1917, telephone lines were strung, and a public phone booth erected.
 By the late 1930s, with the discovery of oil outside Pearland and the rise in rice production, Pearland was doing well economically.
 Pearland became the location for dance halls and beer joints.
 By 1949, the city took its first steps towards becoming a town with the development of the Brazoria County Water Control and Improvement District Number Three.
 This helped to generate the funding for a water and sewer system.
 In the 1950s, the Lions Club became responsible for a number of improvements, including garbage collection, sidewalk improvements, and streetlights.
 In 1960, with triple the 1940 population, the city now had a mayor, city council, and city marshal.